apigeek/architect/docs/vocab.md

 The DSL is natural, but it must follow a precise format that matches the templates shown below.

 New vocabulary can be added quite easily to the Affirm core.

+The examples require the Web API Dialect, using the @dialects annotation.

+	@dialects=webapi

 GIVEN
 =====